 In accordance with the FRC UK Corporate Governance Code published in 2018 and provision 36 of the AIC Code of Corporate Governance, the Directors have assessed the prospects of Future Generations VCT over a period of five years, consistent with the expected investment holding period of an investor.
-A fundraising was launched on 31 January 2022 and is due to close on 31 October 2022, raising over £40 million.
+A fundraising was launched on 19 January 2023 and is due to close for new applications on 31 October 2023, proposing to raise £30 million with an over-allotment of up to £10 million.
 Under VCT rules, subscribing investors are required to hold their investment for a five-year period in order to benefit from the associated tax reliefs.
 The Board regularly considers strategy, including investor demand for Future Generations VCT's shares, and a five-year period is considered to be a reasonable time horizon for this.

 The Board carried out a robust assessment of the emerging and principal risks facing Future Generations VCT and its current position.
-This includes the cost of living crisis, rising interest rates, the war in Ukraine and any other risks which may adversely impact its business model, future performance, solvency or liquidity, and focused on the major factors which affect the economic, regulatory and political environment.
+This included the cost of living crisis, rising interest rates, the war in Ukraine and any other risks which may adversely impact its business model, future performance, solvency or liquidity, and focused on the major factors which affect the economic, regulatory and political environment.

 Particular consideration was given to Future Generations VCT's reliance on, and close working relationship with, the Portfolio Manager.
-The principal risks faced by Future Generations VCT and the procedures in place to monitor and mitigate them are set out on pages 22 to 24.
+The principal risks faced by Future Generations VCT and the procedures in place to monitor and mitigate them are set out on pages 32 to 34.

 The Board has carried out robust stress testing of cash flows, which included assessing the resilience of portfolio companies, including the requirement for any future financial support.
 The Board has additionally considered the ability of Future Generations VCT to comply with the ongoing conditions to make sure it maintains its VCT qualifying status under its current investment policy.

-Based on this assessment the Board confirms that it has a reasonable expectation that Future Generations VCT will be able to continue in operation and meet its liabilities as they fall due over the five-year period to 30 June 2027.
+Based on this assessment, the Board confirms that it has a reasonable expectation that Future Generations VCT will be able to continue in operation and meet its liabilities as they fall due over the five-year period to 30 June 2028.
 The Board is mindful of the ongoing risks and will continue to make sure that appropriate safeguards are in place, in addition to monitoring the cash flow forecasts to make sure Future Generations VCT has sufficient liquidity.